 5. I’m only just learning about boundaries (in life and in work)…

-I probably and unfortunately fall into the category of being a people pleaser.
-I’ve been told that in social situations with people I don’t know well, I often sit back and do a lot of listening (unless I’ve had copious amounts of prosecco).
+For most of my adolescent/adult life, I’ve been a casual people pleaser.
+I’ve been told that in social situations with people I don’t know well, I often sit back and do a lot of listening (unless I’ve had copious amounts of prosecco, of course).
 Aside from the fact that I’m very interested in other people (I love asking questions), I have a few theories as to why I’m like this but I’ll get into those another time.
 Anyway, the problem with not having boundaries—apart from feeling guilty about anything and everything—is that it’s exceptionally detrimental to your inner needs and desires.
 By going along with what everyone else wants to do or constantly chasing about for fear of feeling bad about saying ‘no’, you’re ultimately prioritising the needs of others and not yourself.

 This for me was one of the biggest lessons of lockdown.
 I often developed what they call ‘Zoom fatigue’.
 I’m sure we’re all well acquainted with the phrase by now, but for the sake of this blog post, ‘Zoom fatigue’ is when the thought of a group conference call on an evening after a day of being on technology phone frightens the living daylight out of you (phone calls with my mum were the only exception).
 Some days I was up for it of course, but other days I found the thought of it physically and emotionally exhausting.
 Even if it was with my family or closest friends.
 This is when I realised that people-pleasing was bad and that boundaries were good (thanks, Alain de Botton for this vital lesson).
 It’s therefore for this reason that I now try not to say ‘yes’ to everything all the time.
 At the same time, I also respect when people have to say ‘no’ to me.
 In the past, I might have been offended if somebody cancelled, but now I realise it’s sometimes necessary (within reason of course).